Mahi-Mani/liri-node-app/README.md

 The above code implements multiple instances of liri node application.
 Used filesystem npm to append the details to log file.
 Also, used filesystem to read a command from text file and produce results.

 ## Learning Points
-* Cracking down the spotify API was quite challenging as it required a token-key as well.
+* Cracking down the spotify API was quite challenging as it required a token-key.
 After a lot of documentation research, found the below code snippet, to get access token so that one can access the API

 ```Javascript